strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 *	Sequioa McDowell announced his Open Source [LoopBack JSONSchemas VS Code Extension](https://strongloop.com/strongblog/announcing-loopback-jsonschemas-vs-code-extension/), a tool that pushes the documentation to you while you code.
 The result?
 You can avoid typos, find configuration errors early, and learn baout useful features.

-*	[Raymond Camden](https://github.com/cfjedimaster) explained how to [integrate LoopBack with ElasticSearch](https://strongloop.com/strongblog/integrating-loopback-with-elasticsearch/) as well as [building a Vue.js application with LoopBack](https://strongloop.com/strongblog/vuejs-and-loopback/) as the back end.
+*	[Raymond Camden](https://github.com/cfjedimaster) explained how to [integrate LoopBack with ElasticSearch](https://strongloop.com/strongblog/integrating-loopback-with-elasticsearch/) as well as how to [build a Vue.js application with LoopBack](https://strongloop.com/strongblog/vuejs-and-loopback/) as the back end.

 *	[David Okun](https://github.com/dokun1) told us how he used LoopBack to build the Open Source Game [Xtra Points](https://strongloop.com/strongblog/loopback-open-source-xtra-points/), how to use LoopBack with [Facebook’s Graph API for user authentication](https://strongloop.com/strongblog/loopback-facebook-api-user-authentication/), and how to generate a [client SDK for LoopBack with the Bluemix cloud CLI](https://strongloop.com/strongblog/generate-client-sdk-loopback-bluemix-cli).

-*	Sakib Hasan explained how to [Dockerize LoopBack Connectors](https://strongloop.com/strongblog/dockerize-lb-connectors/) for a simple way to set up and tear down a database service on request.
+*	Sakib Hasan demonstrated how to [Dockerize LoopBack Connectors](https://strongloop.com/strongblog/dockerize-lb-connectors/) for a simple way to set up and tear down a database service on request.

 *	[Joe Sepi](https://github.com/joesepi) used LoopBack to build a band app in his multi-part series that began [here](https://strongloop.com/strongblog/lets-build-a-band-app-loopback-pt1/).

 ## LoopBack.next becomes LoopBack 4, Evolution Continues